webpatch/Asset2Enum/README.md

 Automatic generate  enum based on `.xcassets` file

 ## Enum
-The enum file `AssetImages.swift` will look something like the following:
+The enum file `AssetImages.swift` will look like the following:

 ```swift
 import UIKit